International reactions to the 2016 United States presidential election: Denmark

 Danish prime minister Lars Løkke Rasmussen released a statement that read Trump was elected after an unusually fierce and confrontational campaign.
-He also congratulated Trump and expressed a hope for continued good relations between Europe and the US.
+He also congratulated Trump and expressed a hope for continued good relations between Europe and the U.S..

 Finland

 Finnish president Sauli Niinistö congratulated Trump and wished him luck and "wisdom in his significant duties."
 He also highlighted the international tension and the role of the president of the United States in shaping the world.

 France

 President François Hollande says the election "opens a period of uncertainty.
 It must be faced with lucidity and clarity."
 He also congratulated Trump "as is natural between two heads of state [but] certain positions taken by Donald Trump during the American campaign must be confronted with the values and interests we share with the United States.
 What is at stake is peace, the fight against terrorism, the situation in the Middle East.
 It is economic relations and the preservation of the planet."
 He had previously endorsed Clinton.